addyosmani/backbone-fundamentals/index.md

 Backbone.history.start();

 // Go to:
-// http://localhost/#todo/4 url is updated to: http://localhost/#todo/45/edit
+// http://localhost/#todo/4 URL is updated to: http://localhost/#todo/45/edit
 // but editTodo() function is not invoked even though location we end up is mapped to it.
 //
 // logs: View todo requested.